Free import by passengers of 16 years or older:

 - 1 pint of perfume.

-Prohibited is the import of fruit, imitation firearms, childrens' toy pistols, etc.
+Prohibited is the import of fruit, poultry meat and products, imitation and toy firearms.

 Fire arms and ammunition require a police permit.

-Prohibited of export are gold and diamonds and skin or game trophies, which are not obtained from the authorized personnel of the Government of Kenya.
+Prohibited is export of gold, diamonds and skin and game trophies, if not obtained from the authorized personnel of the Government of Kenya.